oneapi-src/level-zero-spec/include/tools/PROG.md

         // Optionally insert markers during workload execution
         //xetCommandListAppendMetricTracerMarker( hCommandList, hMetricTracer, tool_marker_value );

-        // Wait for data, optional in this example since the whole workload has already been executedby now
+        // Wait for data, optional in this example since the whole workload has already been executed by now
         //xeEventHostSynchronize( hNotificationEvent, 1000 /*timeout*/ );
         // reset the event if it fired